adhall13/pwn.college_Anuhya/ShellVariables.md

 ```

 ## What I learnt
 This exercise reinforces shell variable assignment and expansion: `NAME=VALUE` creates or changes a shell variable, and `$NAME` expands to its value.
 Important gotchas are that there must be no spaces around the `=` and that both variable names and values are case-sensitive.
 Also note the distinction between assigning a shell variable and exporting it to the environment — a plain assignment lives in the current shell unless you explicitly export it.
+Also revised the concept of shell being case-sensitive.

 ## References
 None used for this challenge

 # Multi-word Variables
+The challenge asks you to set a variable in the shell, but with a value that contains spaces.
+Specifically, you are asked to assign the value "COLLEGE YEAH" to the variable PWN.

+## The Solve

 code:
 ```
 hacker@variables~multi-word-variables:~$ PWN="COLLEGE YEAH"